CristiMuntean/Year-2-Semester-2-University-Projects/README.md

 The second project is a queue management system.
 The app simulates how a given number of clients can go to a given number of queues and shows the distribution of the clients in real-time.
 During the development of this project I learned about threads and how to work with them in Java.
 I also learned about the synchronization mechanisms that are available in Java.

 The third project is a order management system in which I learned how to work with local databases using Java and how to use the reflection technique.
 Also, during this project I learned about the layered architectural pattern by implementing it into the applicaiton.
+Starting from this project, there is also JavaDoc present.

 The fourth project is a food delivery management system.
 In the time I worked on this project, I learned about serialization, about storing the information in files and retieving it when the application starts, about invariant methods, preconditions and postconditions and about working with lambda functions and streams.